1973 NASCAR Winston Cup Series: Race recaps

 Alamo 500 - The financially troubled Texas World Speedway hosted another Petty-Baker showdown as Buddy led 168 laps; the lead changed back and forth between the two before Baker lost power in the final 30 laps and finished a distant sixth behind Petty, who posted only his third superspeedway win in the last two seasons.
-Rookie Darrell Waltrip finished second.
+Rookie Darrell Waltrip and independent driver Joe Frasson completed the podium, both of which scored their first career Cup Series podium finish.
+It was Frasson's only podium, while Waltrip had the first of 197 career podium finishes (84 of then wins) in a Hall of Fame career.
 The track was unable to host its annual November 500-miler later that season.